-In addition to setting up Portfolio Manager®, Wendy’s works with JadeTrack – leveraging the benefits of our cloud-based energy analytics platform.
-Through this partnership, Wendy’s is benefiting from improved visibility to their buildings’ energy usage through real-time data.
+In addition to setting up Portfolio Manager®, Wendy’s works with JadeTrack – leveraging the benefits of a cloud-based energy analytics platform.
+Through this partnership, Wendy’s Corporate Headquarters in Dublin, Ohio is benefiting from improved visibility to the buildings’ energy usage through real-time data.

 That means instead of reacting to an energy bill every month, building managers can now track their energy usage in real time.
 This capability allows them to identify energy savings opportunities and proactively make changes.